James-Akerman/budget-and-election-data-analysis/README.md

-# python-challenge

-This Monash University Data Analytics Boot Camp/Trilogy Education Services homework consisted of two tasks **PyBank** and **PyPoll**.
+# Budget and Election Data Analysis

 ## PyBank

 * In this challenge, I was tasked with creating a Python script for analysing the financial records of my hypothetical company.
-I was given a set of financial data called [budget_data.csv](https://github.com/James-Akerman/python-challenge/blob/main/PyBank/Resources/budget_data.csv).
+I was given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * My task was to create a Python script that analysed the records to calculated each of the following: